Keyz078/mirror-manager/README.md

 keyz078/mirror-manager:latest
 ```

-> For podman, change the docker into podman with the socket also
+> you can use both docker and podman, just change the command and socket.

 ### Start mirroring